In Australia we’re conditioned to pay off our mortgage as soon as possible, aren’t we?

 Paying off your mortgage early - the negatives

-We’re enjoying relatively low mortgage rates right now in Australia.
+Right now, we’re enjoying relatively low mortgage rates in Australia.
 Let’s assume the average rate is 2.5%.
 In contrast, the average stock market return over ten years is around 9%.
 So paying off your mortgage in ten years is not as attractive as investing in the stock market for the same amount of time.

 Loan penalties: In many cases, loan providers bank on your long-term debt and the interest it provides.
 They don’t want that gravy train to finish early -